huynguy-db/arcion-docs/content/docs/source-setup/Db2.md

    ```
    Below are more details on `cdc-log-config` parameters:

-   i. `cdc-log-store`: Storage where Db2 logs reside.
+   i. `cdc-log-storage`: Storage where Db2 logs reside.
 Allowed values are:
      - `MQ`
      - `KAFKA_TRANSACTION`
      - `KAFKA_EVENTUAL`